NamsyJay/Lancash-Group-IoT/Networking/Protocols.md

 ## MQTT Protocol
 - The MQTT protocol TCP/IP port 1883 is reserved with IANA; port 8883 is registered.
-- The MQTT Protocol is preferred over SSL Protocol because of low bandwidth; A firewall is placed over the clients (Area1 and Area2), allowing flow from clients to the broker.
+- The MQTT Protocol is preferred over the SSL Protocol because of low bandwidth.
+A firewall is placed over the clients (Area1 and Area2), allowing flow from clients to the broker.
 - All clients can publish and subscribe to the MQTT protocol.
 - MQTT is lightweight and scalable; it identifies unreliable networks and has security features enabled.
+- It uses a publish/subscribe architecture; it is not designed for time-critical solutions.

 ## Modbus TCP/IP Protocol
 - It is used to link different vendors to communicate with devices.